 You can put a spreadsheet cell into edit mode by either:

 When a cell is in edit mode, a cursor appears (either in the cell or in the formula bar), and when you type or paste data into the cell, it appears alongside the existing cell contents.
-Also, when a cell is in edit mode, you can move your cursor through the cell contents, using the left, right, up and down keys on your keyboard.
+Also, when a cell is in edit mode, you can move your cursor through the cell contents, using either the mouse, or the left, right, up and down arrow keys on your keyboard.

-If you want to enter the same value into several cells, you can quickly do this by highlighting all the cells you want to populate, typing in the cell contents and then pressing <CTRL>-Enter (ie. press the Ctrl key, and while this is depressed, press Enter)
+If you want to enter the same value into several cells, you can quickly do this as follows:

 If you have data in a different file format, you can import this into Excel.
 For example, to import data from a text file:

-Use the browser to locate the text file with your data in it.
-Excel then takes you through a series of steps in which you can specifiy how the data in the text file is to be split into separate columns, how the data is formatted in the columns, and whereabouts in your spreadsheet you want to paste the imported data.
+Excel then takes you through a series of steps in which you can specifiy how the data in the text file is to be split into separate columns, how the data is formatted in the columns, and where, in your spreadsheet, you want to paste the imported data.